for further information click the images on the left.

 Large furry insects coming from a hole or cluster in a tree are likely to be bumblebees.

-We have dedicated swarm collection managers that have a list of local beekeepers available for collecting swarms.
-If you have a swarm, please use the button on the left to contact the swarm manager on duty; do not contact individual beekeepers directly.
-Whilst beekeepers in general collect swarms as a service, not using a swarm manager has in the past overloaded members that have limited time and resources at their disposal.
+We have some dedicated swarm collection managers that have a list of local beekeepers available for collecting swarms.
+If you have a swarm, please click the image on the left to contact the swarm manager on duty.
+A useful option

 Are they in a visible cluster?